What is in this leaflet

 For children, the doctor will work out the dose based on their age, body weight and how severe the infection is.

 It is important that you complete the full course prescribed by your doctor so that all of the bacteria causing your infection will be killed.
 If the course is not completed, these bacteria may continue to grow and multiply so that your infection may not clear completely or may return.

 Usually clindamycin injection will be given to you intramuscularly (into a muscle) or intravenously (into the vein by drip) in a hospital by a healthcare professional.

-Your dose and how it should be given to you will be determined by your doctor or your pharmacist.
 If given intravenously, clindamycin injection will be mixed with the appropriate amount of diluent before use.
 This will be prepared by your pharmacist or health care professional.

 In case of overdose (if you are given too much)